ErpNetDocs/tech/modules/projects/ai/ingest.md

 - Correct totals (net, VAT, currency)
 - The original document is attached

-You do **not** need to replicate the supplier’s line breakdown exactly inside ERP.net.
+You do **not** need to replicate the supplier’s line breakdown exactly inside @@name.

 ## 3. How Ingest AI works – end-to-end flow

 ### 3.1.
 Accessing the application

-Ingest AI is available in the ERP.net web client:
+Ingest AI is available in the @@name web client:

 - From the **main menu** (as a business app).
 - On both **desktop** and **mobile view**.